PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![figure-3.7](assets/mbl_yocto_workspace_layers.png)<span>**Figure 3.7:** The Yocto meta layers relevant for BSP development. `meta-mbl` repo entities are shown in blue, `meta-[soc-vendor]` in green, `meta-optee` in orange and `openembedded-core` in yellow.</span></span>

-[Figure 3.7](#figure-3.7) shows the Yocto layers composed into<!--composed into sounds wrong. is it a standard phrase? google didn't suggest it was--> the MBL development workspace related to BSP development.
+[Figure 3.7](#figure-3.7) shows the Yocto layers composed into<!--composed into sounds wrong. is it a standard phrase? google didn't suggest it was--> the MBL development workspace related to BSP development. <!---Perhaps 'as part'?--->

 Each layer is shown horizontally, containing a number of recipe packages and configuration files.
 Beginning with the top layer and working downwards:

 - **`meta-mbl-distro`**.
 The distribution layer provides the WIC kickstart image layout files `${MACHINE}.wks`.
 - **`meta-[soc-vendor]-mbl`**.
 The MBL staging layer provides:
-    - The BSP customization for specific target platforms.
-That is, it defines `${MACHINE}.conf` files.
+    - The BSP customization for specific target platforms by defining `${MACHINE}.conf` files.
-    - The MBL `u-boot*.bbappend` customization recipes for specifying how U-Boot is built.
+    - The MBL `u-boot*.bbappend` customization recipes to build U-Boot.
-    - The MBL `linux*.bbappend`  customization recipes for specifying how Linux is built.
+    - The MBL `linux*.bbappend`  customization recipes to build Linux.
-    - The `atf-${MACHINE}.bb` recipe for building ATF<!--why are the two recipes above "specifying how... is built" and this one is "for building"?-->.
+    - The `atf-${MACHINE}.bb` recipe to build ATF.
 This includes `atf.inc` from the `meta-mbl-bsp-common` layer.
 - **`meta-[soc-vendor]`**.
 The community layer provides:
     - The BSP support for specific target platforms.
 That is, it defines `${machine}.conf` files.
     - The `u-boot*.bb` base recipes and customizations using the `u-boot*.bbappend` recipes.
     - The `linux*.bb` base recipes and customizations using the`linux*.bbappend` recipes.
 - **`meta-mbl-bsp-common`**.
-The MBL layer includes the generic ATF recipe support `atf.inc`, included in the target-specific `atf-${MACHINE}.bb` recipe.<!--there are two includes here? is there a sequence?-->
+The MBL layer includes the generic ATF recipe support `atf.inc`, included in the target-specific `atf-${MACHINE}.bb` recipe.<!--there are two includes here? is there a sequence?-->  <!---Is one part of or dependent on the other?--->
 - **`meta-linaro-mbl/meta-optee`**.
 This MBL staging layer provides the `optee*.bbappend` customization recipes.
 - **`meta-optee`**.
 The community layer provides:
     - `optee-os.bb` for building the OP-TEE OS.
     - `optee-client.bb` for building the trusted execution client library for the Linux kernel.
     - `optee-test.bb` for building the OP-TEE test framework and tests.
 - **`openembedded-core-mbl/meta`**.
 This MBL staging layer provides:
-    - `mbl-fitimage.bbclass`, the reuseable class used to generate the FIT packaging of the kernel.
+    - `mbl-fitimage.bbclass`, a reusable class used to generate the kernel FIT packaging.
 See [Section 7.4](#section-7-4) for details.
 - **`openembedded-core`**.
 This layer contains a library of recipes and classes supporting the creation of Linux distributions:
     - `u-boot.inc.`.
 This `include` file contains the bulk of the symbol definitions and recipe functions for building the U-Boot boot loader.
 It's included into the `u-boot_${PV}.bb` recipe.
     - `u-boot-sign.bbclass`.
-The class that orchestrates the verified boot signing of FIT images.
+The class that orchestrates verified boot signing of FIT images.
     - `u-boot_${PV}.bb`.
 The top level boilerplate recipe for building the U-Boot boot loader.
-The Package Version variable `${PV}` expands to give `u-boot_2018.11.bb`, for example.
+The package version variable `${PV}` expands to give `u-boot_2018.11.bb`, for example.
     - `u-boot-tools_${PV}.bb`.
 A recipe for building the U-Boot `mkimage` tool, which can, for example, create and sign FIT images.

       The recipe can build either `mkimage` host or target versions.<!--this list includes both "the recipe can build" and "the recipe can be used to build".
 Do recipes build?-->